Ensembl/ensembl-hive/docs/advanced_usage/continuous_pipelines.rst

 Hoovering the pipeline
 ----------------------

 A continuously running pipeline has the potential to collect thousands of DONE job rows in the jobs table.
 As these grow, it has the potential to slow down the pipeline, as workers' queries from and updates to the job table take longer.
-To rectify this, the hoover_pipeline.pl script is provided to remove DONE jobs from the job table, reducing the size of the table and thereby speeding up operations involving it.
+To rectify this, the :ref:`hoover_pipeline.pl <script-hoover_pipeline>` script is provided to remove DONE jobs from the job table, reducing the size of the table and thereby speeding up operations involving it.

-By default, hoover_pipeline.pl removes DONE jobs that finished more than one week ago.
-The age of DONE jobs to be deleted by hoover_pipeline.pl can be adjusted with the ``-days_ago`` and ``-before_datetime`` options:
+By default, :ref:`hoover_pipeline.pl <script-hoover_pipeline>` removes DONE jobs that finished more than one week ago.
+The age of DONE jobs to be deleted by :ref:`hoover_pipeline.pl <script-hoover_pipeline>` can be adjusted with the ``-days_ago`` and ``-before_datetime`` options:

    - ``hoover_pipeline.pl -url "sqlite:///my_hive_db" # removes DONE jobs that have been DONE for at least one week``